HELLO THERE!

 Over the past few years, I’ve become more interested in using local wild materials in my craft.
 This begins with the clay.
 In North Carolina, I began mixing my own clay and also experimenting with local rocks to make glazes.

 In 2020, I began the MFA program in ceramics at Utah State University in Logan, Utah.
-Over three years there, I studied glaze chemistry using local materials.
+Over three years there, I studied glaze chemistry using local materials under John Neely.
 I took geology classes, which helped me focus my research.
 My thesis show was titled “Tea time with the Devil”; it showcased four glazes made primarily with one local granite from Devil’s Playground in northwestern Utah.
-Here’s an article I wrote about it if you want to delve deeper!
+Here’s an article I wrote about it if you want to read more!

 During our time in Utah, my wife, Lauren, and I had two girls (well, she did most of the work).
-Juniper is our older girl and Flora is the younger one.
-They keep me as busy as the pottery and I love them and Lauren soooo much.
+Juniper is our eldest girl and Flora is the younger of the two.
+They keep me as busy as making pottery and I love them and Lauren soooo much.

 From summer 2023-2025 I was the artist in residence at Pleasant Hill Pottery in Oregon which is a program focused on wood firing.
-I also taught ceramics at Lane Community College during this time, as well as various workshops.
+I also taught ceramics at Lane Community College during this time.
+Over the years I’ve also taught various workshops across the United States, Europe, Asia and New Zealand too.
+I love to teach, especially in nice places!

 In July 2025 my family and I moved back across the pond to England.
 We have settled in St Ives, Cornwall.
 I am thrilled to be working at the Leach Pottery as part of the Learning and Participation team.
 Cornwall is a beautiful place to be and my family is loving it so far.